-If the modification of a financial asset measured at amortized cost or FVOCI does not result in derecognition of the financial asset, then the Bank first recalculates the gross carrying amount of the financial asset using the original IER of the asset and recognizes the resulting adjustment as a modification gain or loss in profit or loss.
-For floating-rate financial assets, the original effective interest rate used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
+If the modification of a financial asset measured at amortized cost or FVOCI does not result in derecognition of the financial asset, then the Bank first recalculates the gross carrying amount of the financial asset using the original EIR of the asset and recognizes the resulting adjustment as a modification gain or loss in the statements of income.
+For floating-rate financial assets, the original EIR used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
 Any costs or fees incurred and fees received as part of the modification adjust the gross carrying amount of the modified financial asset and are amortized over the remaining term of the modified financial asset.

 If such a modification is carried out because of financial difficulties of the borrower, then the gain or loss is presented together with impairment losses.
-In other cases, it is presented as interest income calculated using the effective interest method.
+In other cases, it is presented as "interest income calculated using the effective interest method" in the statements of income.